 The appeal of smaller companies applies to employees too – so make sure to hire people who are passionate about small business.
 Many of the brightest young minds want to work in a fun, lively and challenging environment.
 That's more likely to be the case in a small business than a large one.

-- Get the best out of your staff
+10. Get the best out of your employees

 Which approach will work best for you?